gu-lseg/intro-to-programming/source/appendix_mac.rst

 .. tip::

-    At first it is normal to confuse the command line and the python interpreter.
+    At first it is normal to confuse the terminal and the python interpreter.
-    Python instructions don't run in the command shell and shell commands don't work in the interpreter.
+    Python instructions don't run in the terminal shell and shell commands don't work in the interpreter.

     The interpreter has `>>>` as its prompt

-    The command shell has the file path eg `C:\Users\greg-lo\>`
+    The terminal shell has the file path eg `PATH >`